 Keep in mind that application migration is not possible for:

-Mobile applications that require custom OSGi bundles; in this scenario, you must migrate the code-base bundle to SAP Cloud Platform mobile service for app and device management.
+Mobile applications that require custom OSGi bundles; in this scenario, you must migrate the code-base bundle to SAP Business Technology Platform mobile service for app and device management.

 Applications that are based on mobile business object (MBO) technology

 Applications that use custom OSGi authentication modules Short Message Service (SMS) based applications